-Rarefied Air Environmental consultants are trained and certified by the California Department of Public Health perform Lead-Based-Paint Inspections and Lead Clearance Testing.
-If your home was built before 1979 in San Diego, you should have suspected lead-based painted surfaces tested.
+Rarefied Air Environmental technicians are trained and certified by the California Department of Public Health (CDPH) to perform Lead-Based-Paint Inspections and Lead Clearance Testing.
+If your home was built prior to 1978 (Prior to 1979 in San Diego) you should have suspected lead-based painted surfaces tested.

 XRF Lead Paint Analyzer

-Rarefied Air Environmental utilizes the latest XRF technology in every Lead-based paint inspection.
-All of our inspectors are trained and certified to use an XRF (x-ray fluorescence) analyzer for lead inspections.
-XRF testing is non-destructive, no cutting of paint chips, no waiting on laboratories and no touchup of painted surfaces.
+Rarefied Air Environmental utilizes the latest XRF technology on every lead-based paint inspection.
+All our inspectors are trained and certified to use an XRF (x-ray fluorescence) analyzer for lead inspections.
+XRF testing is non-destructive.
+No cutting of paint chips, no waiting on laboratories and no touchup of painted surfaces.
 XRF analyzers can detect not only lead-based paint on the surface but all layers of paint that may be present under the other layers of paint.
 At every lead-based paint inspection a XRF analyzer is used.
 Results are instantaneous, and you will know at the time of inspection if lead-based paints are present within the home.